Fear in the Night (1972 film)

-Fear in the Night (also known as Dynasty of Fear and Honeymoon of Fear) is a 1972 British psychological horror film directed, produced, and co-written by Jimmy Sangster and produced by Hammer Film Productions.
-The film stars Judy Geeson as a psychologically-fragile woman who, upon relocating to a rural boarding school where her husband has taken a job, finds herself being tormented by a mysterious figure with a prosthetic arm.
-Peter Cushing and Joan Collins, respectively, also star as the school's mysterious headmaster and his wife.
+Fear in the Night (also known as Dynasty of Fear and Honeymoon of Fear) is a 1972 British psychological horror film directed, produced, and co-written by Jimmy Sangster, produced by Hammer Film Productions, and starring Judy Geeson, Joan Collins, Peter Cushing, and Ralph Bates.
+It focuses on a psychologically fragile woman who, upon relocating to a rural boarding school where her husband has taken a job, finds herself being tormented by a mysterious figure with a prosthetic arm.

 Like many horror films of its era, Fear in the Night has been noted for its usage of female hysteria as a central narrative motif, and was released as a double bill in the United Kingdom with Straight on Till Morning, another Hammer film featuring similar themes.
 In the United States, the film was released as part of a double bill with Demons of the Mind.

 Plot

-Peggy, an unassuming twenty-two year old caregiver, has recently married Robert Heller, and is scheduled to move with him to a secluded boys' boarding school south of London for his work.
+Peggy, an unassuming twenty-two-year-old caregiver, has recently married Robert Heller and is scheduled to move with him to a secluded boys' boarding school south of London for his work.
 The night before she is to meet Robert to leave the city, she is attacked in her home by a one-armed man with a prosthetic hand and falls unconscious.
 Rattled by the attack, she leaves with Robert the following morning to the boarding school, which is run by headmaster Michael Carmichael.

-Robert and Peggy arrive at the school, and settle into their chalet across the road from the main school building.
+Robert and Peggy arrive at the school and settle into their chalet across the road from the main school building.
 They make plans to meet the Carmichaels for dinner that evening.
-The next day Robert leaves for work.
-Peggy explores the empty school; she hears the voices of boys chatting, but finds the classrooms to be mysteriously empty.
+The next day, Robert leaves for work.
+Peggy explores the empty school; she hears the voices of boys chatting but finds the classrooms to be mysteriously empty.
 She encounters the headmaster Michael, who shows her around the building; she leaves him in the school and returns to her cottage.
-Shortly after entering her house she is again attacked.
+Shortly after entering her house, she is again attacked.
 Robert returns and is very concerned about Peggy's mental state; although Peggy insists that she was attacked, he doesn't believe her.
 He cancels the dinner appointment with the Carmichaels.

 Later, Peggy and Robert go for a drive around the sprawling property, where they meet the headmaster's wife, Molly, who is rabbit hunting.
-Peggy finds Molly standoffish toward her.
+Peggy finds Molly stand-offish toward her.
 That evening, Robert leaves for a meeting in London, and Peggy believes an intruder has come into the chalet; she arms herself with a shotgun.
-She descends the staircase, and sees Michael entering the front door, and notices that he has a prosthetic arm; panicked, she shoots him, and flees the chalet, but he continues to pursue her.
+She descends the staircase and sees Michael entering the front door; she notices that he has a prosthetic arm.
+Panicked, she shoots him and flees the chalet, but he continues to pursue her.
 She runs into the school, where she hears a chorus of racket and boys' voices echoing through the halls.
 Michael corners her in an upstairs dormitory, and she shoots at him again, but he is unresponsive to the gunfire.
 He approaches her, and she faints.